 IMRAN GASHKORI | Sports Editor | CONTACT

-Local Australian tennis prodigy, Theo Fukinakakas (11) has been informed by the games greats that he is too well-mannered to represent Australia.
+Local Australian tennis prodigy, Theo Fukinakakas (11) has been informed by the games greats that he is too much self-discipline to represent Australia.

 Despite boasting an unbeaten record in state representative tennis, the South Betoota Boys High student has been shunned by both his local district as well as the greater tennis community.